PMistry123/task-management-app/README.md

 ## Notes

-* Do below steps to see data coming form local storage instead of hardcode array from backend.service.ts
+* Steps to see data coming form local storage instead of hardcode array from backend.service.ts

-Uncomment below code in  dashboard.component.ts
+Uncomment code in  dashboard.component.ts
 ``
     this.backend.taskList = this.taskList = JSON.parse(localStorage.getItem('taskArray'));
 ``